 National Days Of India

 India has a lot of cultures and many holidays are associated with different cultures and their local festivals.
-India has four National Days which are observed in all states and union territories of India.
+The four National Days of India are observed in all states and union territories.

 Republic Day is celebrated to honor the Adoption of the Constitution of India which came into effect on 26th January 1950.